Phillies' Bryce Harper goes on IL with bruised left forearm - WHIZ News

 The move was made before Tuesday’s game in Miami.
 The Phillies also reinstated outfielder Roman Quinn from the injured list.

+“It cropped up Saturday after the game,” Phillies manager Joe Girardi said.
+“He didn’t say anything to me Sunday morning.
+We talked.
+He called me and said his wrist was sore.
+I gave him the day off.”

 Harper is hitless in his past 16 at-bats, which has dropped his OPS to .884.
-He sat out games Sunday and Monday, and manager Joe Girardi had said he was being given a break because of his slump.
+He sat out games Sunday and Monday, and Girardi had said he was being given a break because of his slump.
+Girardi didn’t elaborate on Harper’s condition when he met with the media on Sunday.

+“I understand you want to know,” Girardi said.
+“But there are distinct advantages that I can give another club if they know everything that’s going on over here.
+I’m sorry that I had to do that, but we’re trying to win games and he’s just not ready to go.”

 Harper has seven homers, 13 RBIs and a .274 average in 38 games.
 He took a 97 mph fastball to the face last month but wasn’t seriously hurt.